acieroid/newsome/README.md

             general
     - more testing required, mostly on service compiling, launching, relaunching and updating
-    - move services not needed by the admin somewhere else than in PATH to avoid auto-completion on those services and therefore provide a simpler interface
+    - move scripts not needed by the admin somewhere else than in PATH to avoid auto-completion on those services and therefore provide a simpler interface
   - ✗ Awesom services descriptions (`services/`): incomplete (only paste)